Los Angeles Forgery Defense Lawyer

 Forgery is basically defined as creating or altering a written document with the intent to commit fraud.
 California Penal Code Section 470 prohibits a wide range of conduct related to the altering or falsification of documents and other items.
 Forgery can be thought of as a type of fraud or white collar crime, as the perpetrator’s intent is to deceive a reader as to the true nature of an item.
 Essentially, its creating a counterfeit with the intent of injury or damage of some type to another party.
 Forgery is committed without consent or knowledge of the party being defrauded.

 This conduct could include what most people would think of when they hear “forgery,” i.e. signing someone else’s name to a piece of paper to make it appear that they signed it themselves.
 It could also involve more complex conduct such as counterfeiting an official seal or editing a signed document after the fact to change its contents with intent to defraud.
-Forgery can occur in many forms.
+Forgery can occur in many forms such as offering or preparing false evidence.
 If you are under criminal investigation or already charged with forgery, call a Los Angeles forgery attorney at our law firm to thoroughly review all the details and evidence in order to start building a defense strategy.

 California Penal Code Section 470